Packers, Elgton Jenkins agree to 4-year, $68 million extension

 Jenkins’ deal includes $24 million in a guaranteed signing bonus and averages $17 million per season, making Jenkins the second-highest paid guard in the league.

-Jenkins, who was selected for the 2020 Pro Bowl at left guard, has allowed zero sacks, hits or pressures the last four games, according to Pro Football Focus.
+Jenkins, who was selected for the 2020 Pro Bowl at left guard, has allowed zero sacks, hits or pressures the past four games, according to Pro Football Focus.

 “Elgton is a warrior in everything that he does, man,” offensive line coach Luke Butkus said earlier this month.
 “He is truly a stud.
 I felt terrible for him for what happened last year and he’s battled his butt off to get back.
 Are there setbacks every week or every whatever?
 Is he feeling his best?
 He’ll never tell you.
 But when he comes out and plays on Sunday, he’s going to give it everything he has.”